honeydatax/libdos.a/README.md

 # libdos.a
-libdos.a main lib of c code
+libdos.a main lib of c code exec builder for home made operation system